alphaville/optimization-engine/docs/python-c.md

 ### Compiling and linking

-When building and running the libraries GCC is a bit temperamental when linking libraries, so when linking the static library the following can be used as reference:
+When building and running an application based on the generated libraries it is good to know that GCC is a bit temperamental when linking libraries, so when linking the static library the following can be used as reference:

 ```console
 gcc optimizer.c -l:libthe_optimizer.a -L./target/release -pthread -lm -ldl -o optimizer